ctestama/docker_drupalstack/README.md

 1. Clone the site into the www directory
 2. Create a .vhost file for it in the sites directory.
 An easy way to do this is to copy the default.vhost file, rename it, then modify the 'server_name' directive to reflect a custom hostname of your choosing (e.g sitename.dev).
 Also, modify the 'root' directive to point to the directory of the site you cloned in step 1.
 3. Add an entry to the /etc/hosts file of your host machine for the custom host name you chose in step 2.
-An entry for sitename.dev, for example:
+For example:

 ```
 0.0.0.0 sitename.d